 to hold your ankles and knees straight.

-Many people are told to accept the degeneration as aging, along with all the pain and disability that accompany it.
+Many people are told to accept meniscus tears and degeneration as aging, or inevitable from their sports, along with all the pain and disability that accompany it.
 They may be told they are flat-footed, or have a problem called over-pronation (too much pronation, which roughly means turning inward) or letting the ankles or knees sag inward so that your knees angle toward each other, called "knock-knees."
 But often, the cause is avoidable.
 Letting the foot and knee sag and or rotate is easily corrected by using your leg muscles to hold your body weight, instead of letting body weight sag onto the joints of your ankle and knee.
 It is the same as not letting your shoulders round forward.
 It is simple standing straight.

 Backman! is trademarked and copyright Dr Jolie Bookspan